temporalio/documentation/blog/2021-04-05-workflow-engine-principles.md

 So this is a very simple mechanism that allows transactionality, but doesn't rely on complex two-phase commit protocols.

+> Note: This is also known as [the transactional "Outbox" pattern](https://microservices.io/patterns/data/transactional-outbox.html).

 ## Workflow Visibility (17:35)

 The other requirement that a reasonable workflow system should implement is the ability to list workflows, e.g. "give me all workflows started by $USER in the last 24 hours that failed".